-Occidental’s Media Arts & Culture (MAC) department integrates the study of film, media, and cultural theory with digital production, helping students develop critical and creative skills for engaging in an increasingly participatory media culture.
+Occidental’s Media Arts & Culture (MAC) department integrates media theory and production, helping you to develop critical and creative skills for engaging in an increasingly participatory media culture.

 MAC is the only liberal arts film/media department in the country located in a major metropolitan area.
 Our close proximity to the Los Angeles media and creative industries means you’ll be able to take advantage of invaluable internships and networking opportunities as you cultivate your own work in a close-knit and collaborative liberal arts environment.

 You’ll study and create a wide range of media forms; you’ll push media making beyond the screen into installation, public, and mobile spaces; and you’ll learn new tools for digital scholarship, from podcasts and video blogs to GIS applications and VR.

 Majors select one of two tracks: Critical Media, which focuses on aspects of film and media history, visual culture, and digital culture, or Media Production, which focuses on production across a range of evolving fictional, experimental, and documentary-based media forms.
 As a MAC student, you’ll access Los Angeles as a production location, an archive of film history, a repository of compelling stories and subjects, and a space for internships and professional development.
 You’ll also be encouraged to study abroad and to apply for Summer Undergraduate Research and Richter Travel Grant opportunities.